edev/sira/installation.md

 ## Manual installation: managed nodes

-After configuring the control node, do the following for each managed node:
+### Preparation
+1. If you haven't already configured the control node as described above, please do so now.
-1. Complete the steps in the Automatic Installation section, but stop when instructed to run `sira-install`.
+1. Work through the Automatic Installation section, but stop when instructed to run `sira-install`.
-1. Transfer the following files from the control user (on the control node) to the administrative user (on the managed node):
+1. Transfer the following files from the control node user to the managed node admin:
-    - `$(which sira-client)` (most likely `~/.cargo/bin/sira-client`)
+    - The client binary (e.g. `~/.cargo/bin/sira-client`)
     - The login public key (e.g. `~/.ssh/sira.pub`)
     - The action public key (e.g. `~/.ssh/action.pub`), if you created one